shirou/menes/docs/2014/03/27/initial.rst

 ::

   % cd <path to top of your sphinx project>

   if your sphinx project has separeted directory,
   % sphinx-build -b menesbuilder source .

   or if combined,
   % sphinx-build -b menesbuilder . .

-After while, you receive e-mail which includes PDF download URL.
+After a while, you will receive e-mail which includes PDF download URL.

-Very easty to generate Sphinx beautiful PDF.
+Very easy to generate Sphinx beautiful PDF.

 .. author:: default